rsori013/HUFFMAN-CODE/README.md

  > ## Final deliverable
 ## Screenshots
-In this screenshots we are going to run it with the computer.txt file that contains 5 paragraph worth of texts.
+In this screenshots we are going to run the program with the computer.txt file that contains 5 paragraph worth of texts.

 The first output are the different characters composing what is in the text file and its frequency next to it.

 <img width="83" alt="chahracter list" src="https://user-images.githubusercontent.com/114533891/212437662-06c114dc-9cff-43da-b1eb-a02a1bc35755.png">

 Once we know the frequency we can not get the total bits by multiply it by 8 and as we can see computer.txt is composed of 15,496 bits in total.

 <img width="229" alt="without compression" src="https://user-images.githubusercontent.com/114533891/212416272-7e006b3d-2a90-4c88-bb63-7a5ceb60f81c.png">

 Now we once it is compressed, we can see that the total number of bits being used drastically decreased by almost half.